Socialist Workers Party (United States): 1960s

 Despite such growing signs of an end to the isolation the group endured during the McCarthyite period, it experienced a new split in the early 1960s.
 A number of small oppositional groups developed within the party.

 One of the key issues was the Cuban Revolution and the SWP's response to it.
 Cannon and other SWP leaders such as Joseph Hansen saw Cuba as qualitatively different from the Stalinist states of Eastern Europe.
 Their analysis brought them closer to the International Secretariat of the Fourth International (ISFI), from which the SWP had split in 1953.

 The SWP successfully negotiated a reunification of the ISFI and the International Committee of the Fourth International, leading to the creation in 1963 of the reunified Fourth International.
 Two sections of the ICFI, including Gerry Healy's Socialist Labour League, rejected the merger and turned against the SWP leadership, working with opponents within the party.

 The most important faction opposing the SWP leadership's new line was the Revolutionary Tendency (RT), led by James Robertson and Tim Wohlforth, which rejected the SWP's "capitulation" to Pabloism and opposed joining the USFI.
 It was critical of the Castro government, arguing that Cuba remained a "deformed workers' state".
-However, a split developed within this faction between groups headed by the two men.
-Nonetheless, both the RT and the Reorganized Minority Tendency split to form the Spartacist (see Spartacist League) and the American Committee for the Fourth International respectively, with the latter becoming aligned with Healy's SLL.
+But a split developed within this faction between groups headed by the two men.
+Nonetheless, both the RT and the Reorganized Minority Tendency split to form the Spartacist (see Spartacist League) and the American Committee for the Fourth International, respectively, with the latter becoming aligned with Healy's SLL.

 In the aftermath, the Seattle branch also left to found the Freedom Socialist Party after protesting the alleged suppression of internal democracy, as did Murray and Myra Tanner Weiss.
+These groups later attempted to create the Committee for a Revolutionary Socialist Party.

 The SWP supported both the civil rights movement and the black nationalist movement that grew during the 1960s.
 It particularly praised the militancy of black nationalist leader Malcolm X, who in turn spoke at the SWP's public forums and gave an interview to Young Socialist magazine.
 After his assassination, the SWP had limited success in forming alliances with his followers and other black nationalists.
 But these movements were part of the radicalization that aided the SWP's growth.